June 29: Today in Royal History

 June 29, 1794 – Birth of Heinrich XX, 4th Prince Reuss of Greiz in Offenbach, Landgraviate of Hesse-Darmstadt, now in Hesse, Germany

 Heinrich XX ruled the Principality of Reuss-Greiz as an absolute monarch until the German Revolutions of 1848 – 1849 which aimed to remove the old monarchy structures and create independent nation-states.
 The people of Reuss-Greiz were not really in a revolutionary mood.
-This caused procrastination by Heinrich XX and his government and led to only minor changes.
+This caused procrastination by Heinrich XX and his government which led to only minor changes.
 Heinrich XX was forced to issue a new constitution for the Principality of Reuss-Greiz but it never went into effect.

 Unofficial Royalty: Heinrich XX, 4th Prince Reuss of Greiz